Transgender-Resource-Wiki/transgender-resource-wiki.github.io/docs/amitrans/amitrans.md

 Some content from the above sites are preserved on this wiki, in case the original site goes down, you can still find the content here.
 Since not all the content is preserved, such as the button from the "Turn me into a ..." site, it is recommended you visit the original site if it is still available.
 </p>

 [Nightling Bug Twitter Thread]&#58; Thread about not noticing dysphoria at first.
-Original is listed under the "Turn me into a Girl" website.
+Original is listed under the "Turn me into a Girl" website and can also be found on Twitter @NightlingBug.

 [Nightling Bug Twitter Thread]: {% link docs/amitrans/nightlingbug_twitter_thread.md %}